 Using the “WPS Hide Login” Plugin

-WPS Hide Login is one of the best plugins to hide your WordPress login page that lets you specify a new custom login URL and blocks all traffic to the default wp-admin and wp-login pages.
+WPS Hide Login is one of the best plugins to hide your WordPress login page.
+It lets you specify a new custom login URL and blocks all traffic to the default wp-admin and wp-login pages.
 It’s the quick and dirty way because setup pretty much takes two seconds.

 All you need to do is specify your new login URL by going to Settings —> WPS Hide Login and the plugin takes care of the rest.